 He was also an Emergency Liaison Officer for the DC Homeland Security and Emergency Management Agency (HSEMA) where he offered geospatial analytical support.

-Mr. Martin teaches in the Homeland Security, Cybersecurity Strategy & Information Management, and Police Science Programs at GW.
+Mr. Martin teaches in the Homeland Security and Cybersecurity Strategy & Information Management Programs at GW.

 - M.A. in Public Policy, Purdue University